svmpsp/svmpsp-dev/src/assets/posts/en/intro-to-programming.md

-## Lesson 1: Introduction to Programming?
+## Lesson 1: Introduction to Programming

 Welcome to the world of programming with Python!